President of the United States: Head of state

 As a national leader, the president also fulfills many less formal ceremonial duties.
 For example, William Howard Taft started the tradition of throwing out the ceremonial first pitch in 1910 at Griffith Stadium, Washington, D.C., on the Washington Senators's Opening Day.
 Every president since Taft, except for Jimmy Carter, threw out at least one ceremonial first ball or pitch for Opening Day, the All-Star Game, or the World Series, usually with much fanfare.
 Every president since Theodore Roosevelt has served as honorary president of the Boy Scouts of America.

 Other presidential traditions are associated with American holidays.
 Rutherford B. Hayes began in 1878 the first White House egg rolling for local children.
 Beginning in 1947, during the Harry S. Truman administration, every Thanksgiving the president is presented with a live domestic turkey during the annual National Thanksgiving Turkey Presentation held at the White House.
 Since 1989, when the custom of "pardoning" the turkey was formalized by George H. W. Bush, the turkey has been taken to a farm where it will live out the rest of its natural life.

 Presidential traditions also involve the president's role as head of government.
 Many outgoing presidents since James Buchanan traditionally give advice to their successor during the presidential transition.
 Ronald Reagan and his successors have also left a private message on the desk of the Oval Office on Inauguration Day for the incoming president.

 The modern presidency holds the president as one of the nation's premier celebrities.
-Some argue that images of the presidency have a tendency to be manipulated by administration public relations officials as well as by presidents themselves.
+Some argue that images of the presidency have a tendency to be manipulated by administration public relations officials and by presidents themselves.
 One critic described the presidency as "propagandized leadership" which has a "mesmerizing power surrounding the office".
 Administration public relations managers staged carefully crafted photo-ops of smiling presidents with smiling crowds for television cameras.

-One critic wrote the image of John F. Kennedy was described as carefully framed "in rich detail" which "drew on the power of myth" regarding the incident of PT 109 and wrote that Kennedy understood how to use images to further his presidential ambitions.
+One critic described the public image of John F. Kennedy as being carefully framed "in rich detail" which "drew on the power of myth" regarding the incident of PT 109, and wrote that Kennedy understood how to use images to further his presidential ambitions.
 As a result, some political commentators have opined that American voters have unrealistic expectations of presidents: voters expect a president to "drive the economy, vanquish enemies, lead the free world, comfort tornado victims, heal the national soul and protect borrowers from hidden credit-card fees".